 Egyptian/cotton is used to manufacture weighted blankets and are long-lasting.
 Unfortunately, like all expensive commodities, there are knockoffs of Egyptian blankets and care should be taken to make sure that the blanket is authentic Egyptian cotton.
 These blankets are breathable, and they also absorb moisture but are not prone to the degree of shrinking as regular cotton.

-Afghan blankets are not really used as blankets, but more as décor pieces, and this has created some controversy about whether Afghans are actually blankets.
+This has created some controversy about whether Afghans are actually blankets.
 They are mostly made from wool and are either knitted or crocheted, which would explain why they are not often used as blankets, yet they provide sufficient warmth and are comfortable as well.
 Other fabrics are also used in combinations to make Afghan blankets.

 There is a lot of creativity that goes into making Afghan blankets, with the mile-a-minute blanket being made up of several strips joined together in the last stage of manufacture.
 You may recall patchwork quilts where a quilt or blanket is made from piecing knitted/crocheted blocks together; well, it's all part of the colourful and creative designs that make up Afghan blankets.